Curriculum

 Term(s) Offered: fall, spring, summer

-REQUIREMENTS | DESCRIPTION |
+Requirements | Description |

-Real estate accounts for one-third of the world’s capital assets.
-This course provides students with a comprehensive understanding of real estate valuation, cycles, markets, investments, and decision-making.
-The bulk of the course covers income-producing (commercial) property, although we will discuss residential housing.
-This course provides a unified finance-based framework to answer real estate investment decision-making problems encountered in the real world.
+Corporate Finance (B6300) is a prerequisite.
+Capital Markets (B8306) is a co-requisite. *EMBA course in summer term (B7331): Corporate Finance (B5300) is a prerequisite.
+Capital Markets (B7306) is a co-requisite. | Real estate accounts for 2/3 of the real assets around the world.
+You simply cannot ignore it in as an investor or in any business, whether the business is called real estate or not!
+This course provides students with a comprehensive understanding of real estate valuation, cycles, markets, investments, and decision-making, using modern finance and economics tools.
+The bulk of the course covers income-producing (commercial) property, although we will discuss residential housing as well.
+This course is not a hodgepodge of vaguely connected methodologies and rules of thumb about real estate.
+Rather, it uses a unified finance-based framework to answer real estate investment decision-making problems encountered in the real world.
 Doing so requires a good understanding of the institutional features that differentiate real estate from other asset classes and markets as well as modern finance and economics tools.
-A blend of finance theory as applicable to real estate and practical skills of project analyses, Real Estate Finance is essential for all students who wish to take further coursework in real estate.
+Real Estate Finance is essential for all students who wish to take further coursework in real estate.
 3 credits.
 The division will offer students the option to take an exemption exam.
 3 credits. |

 Advanced Real Estate Seminar (B8340)